sandra-calvo/watson-conversation-lab/README.md

 4. Locate the NODE-RED Starter in the boilerplate section (Apps í Boilerplates) of the catalog and click on it.

 5. Enter a name for your application, as shown below (host will automatically be completed).
-The host name must be unique on Bluemix, so please choose a name with your company name or initials to try to make a unique name.
+The host name must be unique on IBM Cloud, so please choose a name with your company name or initials to try to make a unique name.
 Press 'CREATE'.

 6. Your application is now staging and will be up and running in a short while.
 Press 'OVERVIEW' to see information about your application.